Addiction Studies, Certificate

 Students who successfully complete this certificate in Addiction Studies will:

-1. Communicate effectively and develop interpersonal skills needed to work with diverse populations
+1. Apply interpersonal and group skills needed to effectively work with diverse populations.

 Career Considerations

-The Addiction Studies certificate not only offers students the required educational coursework for eligibility to take the Oregon Certified Alcohol and Drug Counselor (CADCI) exam but additional coursework to enhance their skill sets.
-Upon successfully passing the CADCI exam, students will find employment in substance abuse treatment and recovery fields as counselors.1
+The Addiction Studies certificate not only offers students the required educational coursework for eligibility to take the Oregon Certified Alcohol and Drug Counselor (CADC-I) exam but additional coursework to enhance their skill sets.
+Upon successfully passing the CADC-I exam, students will find employment in substance abuse treatment and recovery fields as counselors.
+After completing the educational hours, students still need to earn 1,000 supervised hours under a CADC-II or higher to be eligible for the CADC test.

 Program Course Requirements